chainer/chainer.org/_posts/2018-05-10-chainermn-on-kubernetes.md

 title: ChainerMN on Kubernetes with GPUs
 layout: post
 categories: General
+author: Shingo Omura
 ---

 [Kubernetes](https://kubernetes.io/) is today the most popular open-source system for automating deployment, scaling, and management of containerized applications.
 As the rise of [Kubernetes](https://kubernetes.io/), bunch of companies are running [Kubernetes](https://kubernetes.io/) as a platform for various workloads including web applications, databases, cronjobs and so on.
-Machine Learning workloads, including Deep Learning workloads, are not an exception even though such workloads require sepcial hardwares like GPUs.
+Machine Learning workloads, including Deep Learning workloads, are not an exception even though such workloads require special hardwares like GPUs.

 [Kubernetes](https://kubernetes.io/) can [schedule NVIDIA GPUs by default](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/).
 So, single node [Chainer](https://chainer.org/) workloads are straightforward.
 You can simply launch a `Pod` or a `Job` with [`nvidia.com/gpu` resource request](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/).